General

 The CI infrastructure wired into the GitHub project will run the tests of the new code automatically when a commit is pushed to a PR after the PR has been submitted.
 What they won't do is verify the new test fails when run against old code.

 The SCons testing infrastructure is intended to make writing tests as easy and painless as possible.
 We will change the infrastructure as needed to continue to make testing even easier, so long as it still does the job.
-Since the test infrastructure involves some project-specific piece unfamiliar, please ask for help if you don't find a simple explanation in the docs.
+Since the test infrastructure involves some project-specific infrastructure that may be unfamiliar, please ask for help if you don't find a simple explanation in the docs.

-• The infrastructure modules (under the SCons subdirectory) all have individual unit tests that use PyUnit, the unit testing framework in the Python standard library.
+• The infrastructure modules (under the SCons subdirectory) all have individual unit tests that use unittest, the unit testing framework in the Python standard library.
 The naming convention is to append "Tests" to the module name.
 For example, the unit tests for the SCons/Foo.py module can be found in the SCons/FooTests.py file.
+The test runner uses the naming convention in unit test discovery so it is important to follow that style.

-• SCons itself is tested by end-to-end tests that live in the test/ subdirectory and which use the TestCmd.py infrastructure (from testing/framework).
+• SCons itself as an application is tested by end-to-end tests that live in the test/ subdirectory and which use the TestCmd.py infrastructure (from testing/framework).

 The end-to-end tests in the test/ subdirectory are not substitutes for module unit tests.
-If you modify a module under the SCons subdirectory, you generally must modify its *Tests.py script to validate your change.
+If you modify a module under the SCons subdirectory, you normally would modify its *Tests.py script to validate your change at a "unit" level.
 This can be (and probably should be) in addition to a test/* test of how the modification affects the end-to-end workings of SCons.
+An exception is tool specification modules in SCons/Tool - since tools are initialized at SCons runtime it often makes more sense to use the e2e style to test that they indeed set up their variables correctly: most existing tool modules don't have matching unittest files.

 General developer requirements